Vickers machine gun: Use

 The Vickers was used for indirect fire against enemy positions at ranges up to 4500 yd with Mark VIIIz ammunition.
 This plunging fire was used to great effect against road junctions, trench systems, forming up points, and other locations that might be observed by a forward observer, or zeroed in at one time for future attacks, or guessed at by men using maps and experience.
-Sometimes a location might be zeroed in during the day, and then attacked at night, much to the surprise and confusion of the enemy.
-New Zealand units were especially fond of this use.
-A white disc would be set up on a pole near the MMG, and the gunner would aim at a mark on it, knowing that this corresponded to aiming at the distant target.
+Sometimes a location might be zeroed in during the day, and then attacked at night, to the surprise and confusion of the enemy.
+New Zealand units were known to be especially fond of this tactic.
+A white disc would be set up on a pole near the gun, and the gunner would aim at a mark on it, knowing that this corresponded to aiming at the distant target.
 There was a special back-sight with a tall extension on it for this purpose.
 The only similar weapon of the time to use indirect fire was the German MG 08, which had a separate attachment sight with range calculator.

 A British World War II Vickers medium machine gun platoon typically had one officer in command of four guns, in two sections of two, each with a crew and a small team of riflemen whose job was to protect the gun and keep it supplied with ammunition.

+Vehicle use

+The Vickers machine gun was used mounted in tanks and armoured cars.